Volunteer Opportunities

 • Aquarium Activator

-Aquarium Activator Volunteers host a weekly craft table.
-They help guests of all ages create their own ocean inspired masterpiece.
+Aquarium Activator Volunteers host a weekly craft table or educational activity/game.
+They help guests of all ages create their own ocean inspired masterpiece or learn from an interactive game.
 Ideal applicants have previous experience working with children.

 To Apply: